Gierak245/Pcr_R_Apk/README.md

 # PCR Analyzer & Visualizer

 ## Overview
 PCR Analyzer & Visualizer is a  R application designed to facilitate the analysis and visualization of Polymerase Chain Reaction (PCR) normalized results.
-Whether you're a researcher, clinician, or student, this tool provides an intuitive interface for exploring PCR data, identifying trends, and generating insightful visualizations.

 ## Features
 - **Data Import**: Easily import PCR data from Excel or CSV.